avaradarajan/SecuReady/README.md

 https://github.com/avaradarajan/SecurityEnhancingBrowserExtension
 2. Unzip the folder and place it anywhere in your system.
 3. Open your chrome browser profile and enter chrome://extensions in the address bar.
 4. Enable the Developer mode option on the top right corner.
 5. Once you enable the developer mode, there will be options to load the extension.
-Choose “Load Unpacked” button as below.
+Choose “Load Unpacked” button.
 6. In the file explorer, choose the parent folder of the repository you just downloaded. i.e. the immediate parent folder where your manifest.json and other extension files are packed.
 7. In our project, it is the Final folder that you have to choose and proceed.
-8. Once you load the folder, you should get the following plugin block in the page.
+8. Once you load the folder, you should get the plugin block in the page.
 9. Click on Details (shown above), and enable “Allow in Incognito” if you want the plugin to even work In the Incognito mode.
 10. Setup is complete.
 Have a secure browsing experience.
-You should be getting an icon similar to the below added to the plugins section.
+You should be getting an icon added to the plugins section.
 11. You can also choose to disable the plugin by clicking on the toggle highlighted below.

+III.
 Technologies/Libraries Used

 • JavaScript / JQuery – For use cases
 • Papa Parser library – For parsing Alexa file